Our posture on security

 Where are NOSIBLE servers hosted?

-NOSIBLE runs primarily on dedicated OVH bare-metal servers in the UK and Europe.
-NOSIBLE also buys load balancers and networking products from OVH.
-The core index is a large retrieval system that benefits from predictable compute, storage, network behavior, and clearer operational control.
+NOSIBLE runs on dedicated OVHcloud bare-metal servers in France, Germany, and the UK rather than on multi-tenant cloud compute.
+NOSIBLE also buys load balancers and networking products from OVHcloud.
+The core index benefits from predictable compute, storage, network behavior, and clearer operational control.

 How is NOSIBLE architected?